 EDL 635 Teacher Supervision, Evaluation and Staff Development (Formerly ED 635) 3 CH

-Provides an opportunity for prospective school administrators to develop and practice the skills essential to the improvement of teaching through effective evaluation and supervisory practices.
+Provides an opportunity for perspective school administrators to develop and practice the skills essential to the improvement of teaching through effective evaluation and supervisory practices.
 The connection between supervision, evaluation and staff development is made explicit.
 The CT law on teacher evaluation is studied, and instruments such as the CT Competency Instrument and TEAM portfolios are critically analyzed and discussed.

 EDL 650 Educational Law and Finance (Formerly ED 650) 3 CH